digao-dalpiaz/Crosswords/README.md

 For each language, there is a dictionary resource file, which basically indicates all the letters of the alphabet supported and how many times each occurs.

 > You can send me a dictionary in the desired language, and so we will increase support for new dictionaries.

-*I'm planning to implement translation support for game screens too.*

 ### Required components: